skip to main content

 Dealing with medical debt

-Financial coach and CPA Allison Bishop recommends speaking to a hospital’s billing department as soon as you can.
+Financial coach and CPA, Allison Bishop, recommends speaking to a hospital’s billing department as soon as you can.
 She points out that hospitals do not make much money from selling their debts to collection agencies.
 That means they will likely be open to working out a payment plan or even accepting partial payment

 “Unless your medical debt goes into collections, you probably won't see it on your credit report, as medical practices aren't typically in the habit of reporting to the credit bureaus,” Bishop says.